- Women's Boxing Classes: The Advantages of Choosing Combat

 Boxing has always been seen as a predominantly male discipline, thanks to the advent of recognized sportsmen like Mike Tyson and Mohammed Ali.

-Nevertheless, boxing is seen more and more as a mixed sport with the arrival of boxing classes for women!
 With recognized champions such as Myriam Lamare (retired), Sarah Ourahmoune (retired young from the ring as well), and Estelle Mossely or American free fighter Ronda Rousey, the sport is not lacking in female excellence.
+Therefore, nowadays, boxing is seen more and more as a mixed sport since the arrival of boxing classes for women!

 Superprof explains how to choose between classic boxing and fitness boxing!